renuo/moirai/README.md

 pin "controllers/moirai_translation_controller", to: "moirai_translation_controller.js"
 ```

-I am not entirely sure about all other possible configuration possibilities,
-so in the worst case copy/paste [the stimulus controller](app/assets/javascripts/moirai_translation_controller.js) in your app.
+If you’re unsure about all the possible configuration options, you can simply copy and paste the stimulus controller into your app as a fallback.

 ### Automatic PR creation with Octokit (**optional**)